![]() |

 returned to the caller.

-.
+So, now we know about Result.
 A fairly common coding style is

 to test for preconditions near the start of your routine, and simply bail out